-About 500 wounded warriors and veterans connected with almost 80 employers and 14 support organizations during DoD's Hiring Heroes Career Fair May 29 at the Hilton North Raleigh/Midtown hotel.
+About 500 wounded warriors and veterans connected with almost 80 employers and 14 support organizations during the Defense Department's Hiring Heroes Career Fair at the Hilton North Raleigh/Midtown hotel.

-The career fair took place on the second day of the Department of the Navy's 4th Annual Wounded Warrior and Veteran Hiring and Support Conference, sponsored by Assistant Secretary of the Navy, Manpower and Reserve Affairs (ASN M&RA).
+The career fair took place on the second day of the Department of the Navy's fourth annual Wounded Warrior and Veteran Hiring and Support Conference, sponsored by the assistant secretary of the Navy for manpower and reserve affairs, ASN (M&RA).

 "This is the first time we've taken the Wounded Warrior and Veteran Hiring Conference outside a fleet concentration area, and we're ecstatic with the turnout and employer participation," said Juan Garcia, ASN (M&RA).
 "We had the maximum number of employers we could fit in the space and almost 500 job seekers.
 Raleigh-Durham is an incredibly patriotic community."

-This was the second time the Hiring Heroes program organized the career fair for DoN.
+This was the second time the Hiring Heroes program organized the career fair for the Department of the Navy.

 "More than 100 were interviewed, more than 40 were given tentative job offers and more than 170 job offers are anticipated to be made in the future based on our survey data," said Karen Hannah, DoD Hiring Heroes program manager.
 "The event was extremely successful based on the results."

-More than 80 pre-scheduled interviews were conducted with employers who took advantage of the matching service and more than 50 percent resulted in tentative job offers.
+More than 80 pre-scheduled interviews were conducted with employers who took advantage of the matching service, and more than 50% resulted in tentative job offers.

-"We are proud to be able to help our wounded warriors and veterans quickly and accurately match their skills to employment opportunities and get great jobs," said Geoff Cramer, CEO of Futures.
+"We are proud to be able to help our wounded warriors and veterans quickly and accurately match their skills to employment opportunities and get great jobs," Futures Inc. CEO Geoff Cramer said.

 "I had three pre-scheduled interviews and received a job offer from a subcontractor with NAVAIR the next day!" said one job seeker.